3 ways to close the customer feedback loop to prevent churn and increase revenue

 She now owns a cupcake shop which is incredibly successful.
 There are customers who visit her each week.
 I was one of them, when my daughter Maya went to a Saturday school next door.
 We told Ann-Margret how much we love her cupcakes and she shared that she also bakes for birthdays and functions.
 Next time I ran an event, I ordered 250 cupcakes from her store.

 This process shouldn’t be different for a large company that receives thousands or hundred thousands of positive feedback pieces each year.

-Instead of “Thank you for your feedback”, the company should make it easy for a happy customer to buy more.
+Instead of “Thank you for your feedback”, how can you make it easy for a happy customer to buy more?
 Why not send a personalized offer, mentioning specifically what the customer said?

-In fact, any personalized message that features specific things that a customer loved about your services makes it clear that you have listened and creates a mini-dialogue which ultimately builds a long-term bond with your customers.
+Use personalized message that features specific things that customers mentioned in their feedback.
+Makes it clear that you have listened to both positive and negative feedback.
+This will create a mini-dialogue and builds a long-term customer relationship.

 2. Stop customers from leaving by closing the loop meaningfully

-At Thematic, we have analysed millions of feedback pieces and have found that there is a clear link between what people say and what they do in the following months.
+You've seen the charts above!
+Analysis of feedback data shows that there is a clear link between what people say and what they do.

-We see a lot of feedback from customers with the following sentiment: “I’ve been a customer for twenty years, but you only give great deals to new customers”.
+But customers might mention pain points in an indirect way.
+For example, they might talk about customer loyalty in this sentiment.
+“I’ve been a customer for twenty years, but you only give great deals to new customers”.

 Customers want to feel valued.
 If they don’t, they are likely to switch to a competitor offering them a better deal.

-Let’s go back to that churn example and show how looking at specific things people are talking about can help us pinpoint the things that will most prevent churn.
+Let’s go back to that churn example.
+Looking at specific things people are talking about regardless of score can help us prevent churn.

-We found that each company has certain recurrent themes in their feedback that have a significant indication of churn.
+Every feedback survey has certain recurrent themes that are linked to higher churn.
 Here is a slightly redacted example from the same dataset we used above.